giovanni-grieco/big-data/README.md

 - Run setup_environment.sh to download hadoop (we're interested in hdfs client to be used from CLI)
 - Run start.sh to launch cluster via docker compose
 - Run stop.sh to stop cluster

+## Setup Environment
+Important thing to know is that the script will setup environment variables to use hadoop locally.
+The environment variables live only inside the current terminal session where the script was run.
+If the terminal is closed and re-opened, you need to re-run setup_environment.sh.
+You can edit your .bashrc (or equivalent) to have everything already setup from the start of your terminal.
+Hadoop folder will be put in your $HOME folder (for example /home/yourusername/hadoop-3.4.1).
+If you want to edit .bashrc you need to "export HADOOP_BASE="$HOME/hadoop-3.4.1" (assuming 3.4.1 is the version of the example) and then "export PATH="$HADOOP_BASE/bin:$PATH"